shstkvch/Lunchtime/readme.md

 Would it be better just to use static classes?

+Also, risk of conflicts. $post (HTTP) will clash with wp $post.

+Maybe just use $request for everything, a la Laravel?

 --

 Models have a getCurrent() method that will return the WP_Query'd object.